At the top of my list when we visited Mexico was to dive into a cenote (or three!)

-Mexico is one of those countries that is super high on my “must-visit” list.
-I want to eat ALL the Mexican food, explore the ruins, discover the Mexican beaches go scuba diving in Mexico and, of course, take a dip and a snorkel in the best cenotes in Mexico.
+Of course, during my Mexico trip, I also wanted to eat ALL the Mexican food, explore the ruins, discover the Mexican beaches, and go scuba diving in Mexico as well as taking a dip and snorkeling in the best cenotes in Mexico.

 Where to find the best cenotes in Mexico

-You can rent diving gear at the cenote itself and don’t forget to get a torch so that you can see the stalactities up above.
-Swimming at Dos Ojos can be a bit cramped and claustrophobic, but it’s exhilarating to see beams of light cut through the clear waters below.
+You can rent diving gear at the cenote itself and don’t forget to get a torch so that you can see the stalactites up above.
+Swimming at this Mexico cenote can be a bit cramped and claustrophobic, but it’s exhilarating to see beams of light cut through the clear waters below.

 At Cenote Dos Ojos you can also walk through dry caves and see bats snuggling among the stalactites.

-Cenote Azul has the charm of an old theme park.
+One of the best cenotes in Playa del Carmen, Cenote Azul (or Blue Cenote) has the charm of an old theme park.
 It’s not one of the biggest cenotes in Mexico, it’s smaller and a bit quieter.
-But that’s what makes it one of the best cenotes!
+But that’s what makes it one of the top cenotes in Mexico!

-The clean turquoise water is full of tropical fish and the pool is just waiting to be discovered by eager snorkelers and divers!
+The clear turquoise water is full of tropical fish and the pool is just waiting to be discovered by eager snorkelers and divers!

 There’s also a mini cliff which you can jump off, smaller pools to wade through and a path to stroll along to get a view from all angles.